Abdullah-MRZA/Video-compression/README.md

 # Video compression

-A test for compressing videos efficiently.
+A test for compressing videos extremely efficiently.

+> [!CAUTION]
+> NOTE: this is still a **work in progress!!!**

 ## Planned Features

-- [x] Target quality (eg VMAF, etc) instead of CRF guessing (incomplete)
+- [x] Target quality (eg VMAF, etc) instead of CRF guessing (partially incomplete)
 - [x] Video splitting based on scene changes
-- [x] Automatic cropping of black bars (needs testing)
+- [x] Automatic cropping of black bars (**needs testing**)
 - [x] Local multithreading of rendering (for concurrent encodes)

-> [!CAUTION]
-> NOTE: this is still a **work in progress!!!**

-If there is a feature you would like to implement, get in touch!
+If there is a feature you would like to implement, or have any other way you could help, get in touch!

 ## Possible features